Mimotac/Arcade-Companion/README.md

 # Arcade Companion

-An easy way to manage the removal of your ROMs if you are using Batocera, Lakka, Recalbox or Retropie (SFTP requests).
+An easy way to manage the removal of your ROMs if you are using Batocera, Lakka, Recalbox or Retropie.

+It is especially useful for those who have a machine in an arcade cabinet where it can be less pleasant to browse the menus.

+For Lakka users, please name your system folders following the Batocera systems list: https://wiki.batocera.org/systems

-Available on Google Play Store: https://play.google.com/store/apps/details?id=com.mimosoftware.roms_manager&gl=FR App Store soon.
+Available on Google Play Store: https://play.google.com/store/apps/details?id=com.mimosoftware.roms_manager&gl=FR

+App Store soon.

 ## Screenshots